 LEGO Builder’s Journey is very different from other LEGO games on PS4.
 It’s from Light Brick, a studio founded by LEGO itself, for one.
 It’s a minimalist puzzle game and concerns itself only with official LEGO bricks.
 Your goal is to help one brick-built figure navigate a small environment to reunite with another brick-built figure.

 It’s simple in principle, but its puzzles are rather challenging.
 On every level, you’ll have a limited selection of bricks.
 Maybe you’ll have to build a bridge, or maybe you’ll have to interact with existing parts of the environment to trigger certain mechanisms.
 It’s a game that requires a lot of thought and patience: quite a difference in pace from a Traveller’s Tales LEGO game!
 But for those who enjoy something slower and more thoughtful, LEGO Builder’s Journey is undoubtedly one of the best LEGO games on PS4.

 4. LEGO Harry Potter Collection

-Originally released as two separate games, the LEGO Harry Potter Collection brings both Years 1-4 and 5-7 together in one cleaned-up collection.
+Originally released as two separate games on PS3 and Xbox 360, the LEGO Harry Potter Collection brings both Years 1-4 and 5-7 together in one cleaned-up collection.
 With two games to play through, spanning all seven years of Harry’s time at Hogwarts, the Harry Potter Collection packs in a lot of game.
 There’s well over 50 hours of gameplay here if you want to see everything that the games have to offer.

 The LEGO Harry Potter Collection‘s main levels will see you learning important spells, taking part in lessons and doing what Harry Potter does best: fighting the evil forces of He-Who-Shall-Not-Be-Named.
 But there’s plenty to do outside of the main campaign, too.